[UPDATED March 2021]

 The MPreis fits into the “upmarket” supermarket category with Spar and Merkur and also has a Mini MPreis version.
 Their no-name brand is Jeden Tag (every day).
 A Baguette bakery is often attached to an MPreis supermarket.

-For one, our closest Mini MPreis is walking distance from home.
-Their buy-one-get-one-free specials are great.
+Their weekly buy-one-get-one-free specials are great.
 They also have the best unseasoned, vacuum-packed spare ribs in Tyrol.
 And I like their focus on regional products and support of local organic products.

 Lidl is one of two big discount supermarket chains in Austria.
 Their weekly specials are focused on specific countries, and their in-house Deluxe brand is pretty good, especially for Easter and Christmas.
 For a discount supermarket, they stock quite a variety of popular brands too.